strongbox/strongbox-docs/Maven-Indexer.md

 * GAV coordinates (`groupId`, `artifactId`, `version`, `packaging`, `classifier`)
 * SHA-1 checksums
 * Fully qualified class names contained in the artifact

+# What Artifacts Does The Maven Indexer Index?

+The indexer will

 # What Is The Maven Indexer Used For In The Strongbox Project?